elaxer/chess/README.md

 var pseudoMoves chess.PositionSet = piece.PseudoMoves(piecePosition, squares)
 ```

-## States, state types
+### States, state types

-There are 3 board state types: `chess.StateTypeClear`, `chess.StateTypeThreat`, `chess.StateTypeTerminal`.
+There are three board state types: `chess.StateTypeClear`, `chess.StateTypeThreat`, `chess.StateTypeTerminal`.

-`chess.StateTypeClear` indicates that the chess board is in a clear state,
-meaning there are no threats or special conditions affecting the game.
+`chess.StateTypeClear` indicates that the chess board is in a clear state, meaning there are no threats or special conditions affecting the game.
 This is the default state of the board.

 `chess.StateTypeThreat` indicates that there is a threat on the chess board, which is useful for indicating check or other conditions where a piece is under threat.

 `chess.StateTypeTerminal` indicates that the game has reached a terminal state, such as checkmate or stalemate,
 where no further moves can be made.
 This state is used to signify the end of the game.

-There are **states** which built on **state types**.
-There is the `chess.State` interface which has string representation and contains a state type.
+There are **states** which are built on **state types**.
+The `chess.State` interface provides a string representation and includes a state type.
-The difference between the **state** and the **state type** is **state type** is more abstract while **state** represents a concrete case of the board state.
+The difference between a **state** and a **state type** is that a state type is more abstract, while a state represents a concrete case of the board state.

 You can create your own states for various cases:
 ```go